ggabriel96/opzioni/docs/src/user-guide/the-basics.md

 - flags have `false` as default value

 Although possible, if the constructor of `Arg` were to be called, the argument type and all these defaults would have to be manually specified, requiring more typing.
+`Arg` is an aggregate, though, which eases things a bit.

 Arguments are added to a program via its `add` member function.
 Let's add some to our `curl` example: